-Since the sections of the Bankruptcy Code pertinent to this case contain no explicit statutory language preempting state law, the presumption that state law
+Since the sections of the Bankruptcy Code pertinent to this case contain no explicit statutory language preempting state law, 13 the presumption that state law

-Though there are clear expressions in the Code where Congress has explicitly provided that state law shall be preempted, no such provision is found in § 524 or § 105.
-See, e.g., 11 U.S.C. § 1123(a) ("Notwithstanding any otherwise applicable nonbankruptcy law, a [reorganization] plan shall ..."); 11 I.S.C. § 365(e)(1) ("Notwithstanding a provision in an executory contract or unexpired lease, or in applicable law, an executory contract or unexpired particular subject is so pervasive that Congress clearly intended to "occupy the field" to the complete exclusion of state law, or 2) where a particular state law or action is in direct conflict with federal law such that enforcement of the state law would "stand as an obstacle to the accomplishment and execution" of the purposes of the federal statute.
+13 Though there are clear expressions in the Code where Congress has explicitly provided that state law shall be preempted, no such provision is found in § 524 or § 105.
+See, e.g., 11 U.S.C. § 1123(a) ("Notwithstanding any otherwise applicable nonbankruptcy law, a [reorganization] plan shall ..."); 11 I.S.C. § 365(e)(1) ("Notwithstanding a provision in an executory contract or unexpired lease, or in applicable law, an executory contract or unexpired is valid can only be overcome 1) where the federal statutory scheme controlling a particular subject is so pervasive that Congress clearly intended to "occupy the field" to the complete exclusion of state law, or 2) where a particular state law or action is in direct conflict with federal law such that enforcement of the state law would "stand as an obstacle to the accomplishment and execution" of the purposes of the federal statute.
 Hillsborough Cty. v.
 Automated Medical Labs, Inc., 471 U.S. 707, 713, 85 L.Ed.
 2d 714,105 S.Ct.
 2371 (1985).